Buy four shows and save. (Don’t worry, ticket exchanges are free.)

 DanceAfrica celebrates the cultural vitality of Africa and its diaspora through dance, art, film, and an outdoor bazaar.

-DanceAfrica is an annual celebration taking place in May, around Memorial Day, as part of the Winter/Spring Season.
+DanceAfrica is part of the Winter/Spring Season.

 DanceAfrica, a vibrant celebration of Africa and the diaspora, celebrates 35 years.